How to Install mpv Media Player on Ubuntu Linux

 flatpak install flathub io.mpv.Mpv -y

-The command tells Flatpak to fetch and install the MPV package from the Flathub repository.
-The -y flag automates the process by assuming ‘yes’ as the answer to installation prompts.
+The command tells Flatpak to fetch and install the mpv package from the Flathub repository.
+The -y flag automatically confirms installation prompts, which is useful for scripted deployments but means you will not see the package list before installation proceeds.

 To launch MPV from the terminal, use the command: